Facebook Pixel

 • Banking

-You’re beginning to see some extra money after all the bills are paid, and now you need a place to keep it.
-What are the best savings plan options?
-A lot depends on your individual situation, but the three most common account types for saving money are savings accounts, certificates of deposit, and money market accounts.
+The three common account types for saving money are savings accounts, certificates of deposit, and money market accounts.
 Here’s how each breaks down:

-Savings Accounts – A savings account is a money management tool allowing you to store your money safely and securely while earning interest over time.
+A savings account is a safe way to store money and earn interest over time.
 You can have limited access to the account for withdrawals and transfers.

 Advantages: